stackbit-projects/electrify-solar-550e3/content/pages/index.md

         media_position: left
         media_width: sixty
       - title: Maximum Utilization Of Solar Panels
-        content: >-
+        content: >
-          With YourGoal you will be more productive and organized.
-Overcome procrastination and achieve your goals.
+          With Electrify Solar, you will use the photovoltic panels to their full potential.
+A
         actions:
           - label: Learn More
             url: /thank-you